Sphere-AI-Lab/SGP-RL/README.md

 We did the experiment with Qwen/Qwen2.5-7B on a 8xH100 node, the mininum requirement is a 8xA100 node.

-For the expeirmnt with Qwen/Qwen2.5-3B, we are able to run the experiments on a 8xL40 node.
+For the experiments with Qwen/Qwen2.5-3B, we are able to run them on a 8xL40 node.

 ### Prepare Datasets